aosingh/sqlite_rx/docs/security/curve_key_gen.md

  curve-keygen --mode=server
 ```

 Curve Key Generation uses an OpenSSH like directory `~/.curve`.
-You should see the corresponding certificates generated
+You should see the certificates generated
+at this location.

 ```text
 cd ~/.curve